 If you stick around to read this post, I’ll explain:

 - How accurate the Ancestry DNA test really is

-- How they find your ethnicity
+- How accurate Ancestry DNA ethnicity estimates are, and how they get your ethnicity

 Plus, I’ll show you an example of Ancestry DNA’s accuracy from my own DNA results.
 How cool is that?